yeorok/morphik-core/README.md

 ### Morphik Console

-You can also interact with the
+You can also interact with Morphik via the Morphik Console.
+This is a web-based interface that allows you to ingest, search, and query your data.
+You can upload files, connect to different data sources, and chat with your data all within the same place.

+### Model Context Protocol

+Finally, you can also access Morphik via MCP.
+Instructions are available [here](https://docs.morphik.ai/using-morphik/mcp).

 ## Contributing